sabnanih/sabnanih.github.io/_posts/2020-05-14-IMDB-TV-Series-Analysis.md

 **Note: For all interactive plots, hover over the points to see additional information (or tap if on mobile).
 Box selection allows zooming in, and double clicking resets the zoom to default.**

-It also appears that TV shows prior to 2000 had higher $$\delta$$.
+From Fig 2, it also appears that TV shows prior to 2000 had higher $$\delta$$.
 In Fig 3a below, I look at variation in $$\delta$$ by season and year groups.
-We can see shows that started prior to 2000 tend to have higher positive deviation than more recent series while there is no significant deviation difference across number of seasons.
+It can be seen that shows that started prior to 2000 tend to have higher positive deviation than more recent series while there is no significant deviation difference across number of seasons.
 Higher proportion of shows prior to 2000 are in the overrated category and higher proportion of shows post 2015 are in underrated category, while 2000-2014 group seems to be symmetrical around $$\delta = 0$$.

 {% include fig3a.html %}

-Fig 3b allows us to look at the two components of $$\delta$$ separately.
-Since there is no apparent deviation across number of seasons in Fig 3a above, I have focused on deviation by show start year.
+It is interesting that older shows tend to show higher values of $$\delta$$.
+It is not clear as to why this might be the case but to look more closely, I plot the two components of $$\delta$$ separately in Fig 3b.
+Also, since there is no apparent deviation across number of seasons in Fig 3a above, I have focused on deviation by show start year.
 We can see that both TV show rating and median episode rating are slightly higher in 2000-2014 v/s post 2015 group.
 However, prior to 2000 shows have both highest TV show rating and lowest median episode rating as compared to other year groups.
 Also, median episode rating appear more stable than TV show rating (less variation overall) across the years.
+Perhaps one reason for higher show rating could be a nostalgic - would one tend to remember previously watched shows more positively?
+IMDB came into existence in 1993 and internet became more widespread in 1990s so some of the  voters for older series may not have rewatched it closer to when they voted for it.
+Episode voting on the other hand will not suffer from this as one would not generally remember individual episodes as they would remember a TV show.
+However, this is just speculative and based on the data, it is not a testable hypothesis.

 ![Image](/images/fig3b.png)